What is ARFID?

 Sometimes people assume ARFID sufferers are avoiding food to get attention.
 In reality, ARFID sufferers dread the attention their condition can bring.

 While most people are familiar with other phobias like the fear of flying or the fear of confined spaces, the phobia of food isn’t as well understood.
-If you have ARFID you might avoid eating in front of people.
-This is because you’re worried about being judged.
+If you have ARFID you might avoid eating in front of people because you’re worried about being judged.

 The condition can lead to limited social interaction, as so many social activities involve eating.
 For example, birthday parties, after-work socialising and dating all involve food.
 In this way, ARFID can hinder school and college progress and limit career progression.